flowerinthenight/win32-etw-manifest/README.md

 # win32-etw-manifest
 Generic ETW manifest file with a "key: value" format for events.

-# How to compile manifest file:
+# How to compile the manifest file:
 ```
-VS command prompt> mc -um <name>.man
+mc -um <name>.man
 ```

-# Compile rc file to res:
+# Compile .rc to .res:
 ```
 rc <input>.rc
 ```

-# Create a dll from the res file:
+# Create a dll from the .res file:
 ```
 link -dll -noentry -out:<out>.dll <input>.res
 ```